PixelsForGlory/Procedural/README.md

 ### Additional settings

-There are two mesh classes for each type.
-One that uses a transparent surface shader and one that uses an opaque surface shader.
-Make sure to load the right class and to set the alpha channel of the color voxel's color or texture voxel's alpha level.
+If you want the mesh to use a material that uses the alpha channel, call `mesh.UseAlphaChannel(true)`

 Level of detail can be set on the voxel mesh.
 It will reduce the amount of voxels in the mesh by 2^LOD.